namanhd/hailstone/README.md

 ## Synthesis
 (as of 2025-09)

+### Signal functions and Nodes
-The modular audio system consists of `Node`s, which are a tree-like structure.
+The modular audio system consists of `Node`s, which are a tree-like structure, though a directed acyclic graph of audio nodes (nodes forking output to multiple nodes) can be represented with `cache` (more on this later.)

 Each `Node x` packages a state `s` together with a "signal function" `SF a s x` that reads the signal environment (i.e. current time, sample rate), its current state `s`, optionally an "argument" `a` emitted from some input/argument `Node a`, and returns an emitted value `x` and an updated state.

 A signal function thus has the type